Interaction between an impurity and nonlinear excitations in a polariton condensate: The theoretical model and Lagrangian approach

-In Equation (\ref{Lagran}), we have ignored the higher-order terms of $O\left(a^{4}\right)$, as inspired by Ref. \cite{Forinash1994}.
+Here we have ignored the higher-order terms of $O\left(a^{4}\right)$, as inspired by Ref. \cite{Forinash1994}.
 Physically, this corresponds to ignoring the direct interaction between the soliton and the local mode, except for the energy exchange through the defect.
-Such an approximation will be justified by comparing the analytical results from Eq.~(\ref{Lagran}) and the simulation results based on Eq.~(\ref{eq.1}).
+This approximation will be justified \textit{a posteriori} by comparing the analytical results from Eq.~(\ref{Lagran}) and the simulation results based on Eq.~(\ref{eq.1}).